TutorialsAndroid/KAlertDialog/README.md

 ![](https://github.com/TutorialsAndroid/KAlertDialog/blob/master/art/photo_2022-10-12_19-42-30.png)

     new KAlertDialog(this, KAlertDialog.NORMAL_TYPE)
         .setTitleText("Lorem Ipsum")
         .setTitleTextGravity(Gravity.START) //you can specify your own gravity .setContentText("Lorem Ipsum is simply dummy text of the printing and typesetting industry.")
-                    .setConfirmText("Ok")
+        .setConfirmClickListener("OK", null)
         .show();

 A error message：